Bachelor of Science in Electrical Engineering

 Electrical engineering provides the technological foundation for the modern information society.
 Almost every technological advance made today can be traced to the work of electrical engineers.
-Electrical engineers design the micro integrated circuits (IC's) that are fueling the explosion in electronic devices and telecommunication networks.
 Examples of new and exciting technologies under development by electrical engineers are:

 - Novel wireless communication technologies such as LTE